TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Set-B1Host.md

 ```

 ### -Tags
-A list of tags to apply to this BloxOneDDI Host.
+A list of tags to apply to this BloxOne Host.
 This will overwrite existing tags.

 ```yaml